 4. Master the 100 Most Common Words

 The 100 most common words make up 50% of all typed text.
-Master them, and you'll naturally type faster.
+Master them, and you will naturally type faster.

 Top 20 common words: the, be, to, of, and, a, in, that, have, I, it, for, not, on, with, he, as, you, do, at